Payday Loans Online: A Convenience — or a Trap?

 Payday loans have always been offered as a short-term solution to a temporary cash shortage.
 In other words, they are intended to meet a financial emergency rather than be used as a form of revolving credit or the solution for borrowers who spend more than they earn.

-Before applying for an online payday loan, borrowers need to take an honest look at their financial situation.
+Before requesting an online payday loan, borrowers need to take an honest look at their financial situation.
 You should establish a realistic plan to ensure that you will have the funds to repay the loan.
 Your plan might include some or all of the following.

 • Cut expenses and earmark the savings for your loan.
 For example, temporarily eliminate dining out, recreational expenses or impulse purchases.